Property

 These tend to cover buildings insurance, lighting, cleaning, maintenance of common parts, gardening, and any staff required for the daily operation of the building.

-The actual costs can vary depending on the property but I like to assume 15% of the monthly rent for this.
+The actual costs can vary depending on the property but I like to assume 20% of the monthly rent for this (because that’s what I always end up paying!).
 That said, I’ve seen instances where the amount you pay is much greater and equally I’ve seen plenty of apartments with lower service charge rates.

 Apartment and leasehold ground rent